renkangchen/myShell/README.md

 ![](https://github.com/renkangchen/myShell/raw/master/myShellhelp.png)

-This is a C program which imitates the bash shell
+This is a C program which imitates the bash shell.

 **make**,
 then you should have the **myShell**,